nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 ## Introduction

 This tutorial should help those that are curious on how to get started using [Nosana](https://nosana.com) by deploying a [Deepseek-R1-Qwen-1-1.5B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) model.

-A high-throughput and memory-efficient inference engine for running DeepSeek R1-Qwen-1.5B model using vLLM.
-This template provides an OpenAI-compatible API server for the R1-Qwen-1.5B model, optimized for performance using vLLM.
-This model is based on Qwen2.5-Math-1.5B and fine-tuned with DeepSeek-R1 samples, offering efficient performance for lightweight deployments.

 The advantage of using Nosana with DeepSeek R1 is that it simplifies the deployment process, allowing you to focus on model development and optimization.

 ## Pre-requisites